mikem23/jsonish/README.md

 a bare word, then the values are joined with a space.

+    [ I "like " 'traffic' lights ]
+    [ "I like traffic lights" ]

 comments
 --------

 The hash character (`#`) marks the start of a comment, which continues until the end of line.
 All characters in comments are ignored.

+    {   name: Arthur,
+        title: King of the Britons  # well, I didn't vote for him
+        # (you don't vote for kings)
+        address: Camelot,  # it's only a modeel
+        quest: To seek the Holy Grail,  # or at least a grail shaped beaon }

+    {"name": "Arthur", "title": "King of the Britons", "address": "Camelot", "quest": "To seek the Holy Grail"}

 single quoted strings